yyogue/employee-management-system/BackEnd/README.md

 Previously, the employer faced issues where unauthorized individuals were added to the payroll, leading to financial losses.
 With this system:

--- Only a few trusted users can add new employees.
+- Only a few trusted users can add new employees.
--- Each new employee is tagged with the ID of the person who registered them.
+- Each new employee is tagged with the ID of the person who registered them.
--- This prevents payroll fraud and ensures only real employees get paid.
+- This prevents payroll fraud and ensures only real employees get paid.

 ##Features

-✅ Secure Employee Registration – Only authorized personnel can add employees.
+- **✅ Secure Employee Registration** – Only authorized personnel can add employees.
-✅ User Accountability – Every added employee is linked to their registrar.
+- **✅ User Accountability** – Every added employee is linked to their registrar.
-✅ Fraud Prevention – No more paying ghost employees.
+- **✅ Fraud Prevention** – No more paying ghost employees.
-✅ Role-Based Access – Different levels of access for security.
+- **✅ Role-Based Access** – Different levels of access for security.

 ## Technologies Used